Fiona Marshall (pharmacologist)

-Fiona Hamilton Marshall FRS FMedSci is a British pharmacologist, founder and Senior Vice President of Discovery, Preclinical & Translational Medicine at Merck & Co.
-She will become the next president of the Novartis Institutes for BioMedical Research.
-She previously served as Chief Scientific Officer at Heptares Therapeutic, where she was Vice President of the Japanese biopharmaceutical company Sosei.
+Fiona Hamilton Marshall FRS FMedSci is a British pharmacologist, biotech-founder and President of Biomedical Research at Novartis.
+She founded and previously served as Chief Scientific Officer at Heptares Therapeutics, which was acquired by the Japanese biopharmaceutical company Sosei, where she served as Vice President.
 She was elected Fellow of the Academy of Medical Sciences in 2016 and the Royal Society in 2021.

 Early life and education

 Marshall became interested in biology, chemistry and physics at high school.
 As a teenager she won a prize at a national physics competition.
 Marshall graduated with a First class degree in biochemistry from the University of Bath in 1987.
 She moved to the University of Cambridge for her graduate studies, where she focussed on neuroscience under the supervision of John Hughes.
 Her doctoral advisor served as director of the University of Cambridge Parke-Davis Research Centre, which inspired Marshall to work in the pharmaceutical industry.